 You can usually discharge unsecured debts, like credit card debt, medical bills, and personal, loans, in bankruptcy.
 Student loans are also unsecured debts, but bankruptcy treats them differently.
 Unlike most other unsecured debts, you cannot automatically discharge them in Chapter 7 or Chapter 13 bankruptcy.

-In Chapter 13 case you get to keep your property.
-In return, you must devote your disposable income to the partial repayment of your unsecured debts over the life of your plan.
+In Chapter 13 case, you get to keep your property.
+In return, you must devote your disposable income to the full or partial repayment of your unsecured debts over the life of your plan.
 In addition to unsecured debts, you can pay some secured debts like car payments, through the Chapter 13 plan, too.

 You do this by making a monthly payment to your Chapter 13 trustee.
-The amount of this payment is based on your income and your reasonable and necessary expenses.
-The difference between the two is your “disposable income.”
+The amount of this payment depends on the property you own, your income, and your reasonable and necessary expenses.
+Most filers must pay their “disposable income” toward unsecured debt for the repayment period.
 The trustee distributes this payment among your unsecured creditors, on a pro rata basis.

 Calculating your Chapter 13 plan payment is more complicated than the above example.
-Talk to a bankruptcy attorney to find out how much your plan payment would be.
-(Learn more about the Chapter 13 plan in Your Obligations under a Chapter 13 Bankruptcy Plan.)
+Talk to a bankruptcy attorney to find out how much your Chapter 13 plan payment would be.

 As you make your monthly payments to the Chapter 13 trustee, the trustee will forward a portion of your plan payment to your student loan lender.
 Whether that money will reduce your principal or only cover interest will depend on the terms of your loan.
 Interest will continue to accrue on your student loans while you are in Chapter 13.

 At the end of the Chapter 13 plan period, your bankruptcy will likely discharge the remaining amounts you owe on your credit cards and other unsecured debts, even if you don’t pay those claims in full through your Chapter 13 plan.